 4. Hanging Cupboard or Pantry

 Sure, you want to bring all your favorite spices, and it’s nice to have them organized in a pantry.
-And it’s even better to have them hanging in a nearby tree so you can see everything you want, but whatever happened to the good ‘ol chuck box.
-Throw everything into a small plastic storage bin and dig in when you need something.
+And it’s even better to have them hanging in a nearby tree so you can see everything you want, but whatever happened to the good old chuck box?
+Throw everything into a small plastic storage bin, and dig in when you need something.
 Better yet, leave most of the spices at home.
-Food tastes better in the great outdoors than it does at home, and olive oil, salt and pepper can season anything.
+Food tastes better in the great outdoors than it does at home, and olive oil, salt, and pepper can season anything.

 5. Screen Room Tent

-Most people hate bugs, especially the ones that bite.
+Most people hate bugs, especially ones that bite.
 And there are a lot of bugs in the great outdoors.
 You simply can’t escape them when camping.
-Introducing the screen room.
+That's where the screen room comes in.
 It’s a large mesh tent designed to keep the bugs out when cooking or hanging out at the campground.

 But if that doesn’t do the trick and you’d rather stay home than deal with bugs, you might consider a screen room as your one luxury.
-If you buy a good one, you are also protected from rain, which will allow you to hang out outdoors and be comfortable from rain and bugs.
-Try the PahaQue 10x10 Screen Room Tent Not a bad idea, though pricey ($485.00).
+If you buy a good one, you are also protected from rain, which will allow you to hang out outdoors and be comfortable with rain and bugs.

 6. French Press or Portable Espresso Machine

 Sounds simple, right?
-Some people can’t stand the thought of roughing it when it comes to coffee, so there are a number of French or java presses, one cup filters and even portable espresso makers on the market today, but the truth is – you don’t need any of these coffee gadgets to enjoy a cuppa outdoors.
-But you try to convince a coffee aficionado to leave the French press at home.
-If you must, have a look at our favorite coffee makers for the campground.
+Some people can’t stand the thought of roughing it when it comes to coffee, so there are a number of French or java presses, one cup filters, and even portable espresso makers on the market today.
+But the truth is that you don’t need any of these coffee gadgets to enjoy a cuppa outdoors.